markpmlim/BookOfShaders/Readme.md

 Note: The source code of XCode playgrounds must be written in the Swift programming language.
 The MSL/GLSL shader source code must be loaded and compiled using code written in Swift.

-Only a few examples from the pdf version of book have been tested using an XCode playground.
+Only a few examples from the pdf version of the book have been tested using an XCode playground.

 How to re-use the playgrounds for testing